eddisonpham/StonkBench/README.md

 - **Long Memory in Volatility**
 - **Non-Stationarity Detection**

-Refer to `src/evaluation/metrics/` for implementation details and to `src/evaluation/visualizations/plots.py` for visualization code.
+Refer to `src/taxonomies/` for implementation details and to `src/utils/` for utility functions.

 ---

 ## ➕ How To Add Your Own Model

-1. Implement your model in `src/models/` and ensure you inherit from the appropriate base class.
+1. Implement your model in `src/models/` and ensure you inherit from the appropriate base class (`ParametricModel` or `DeepLearningModel`).
-2. Register your model in `src/experiments/evaluator.py` under the `models` dict in `run_complete_evaluation`.
+2. Register your model in `src/evaluator.py` under the `models` dictionary in `run_complete_evaluation`.
 3. Rerun the pipeline and review your new runs in MLFlow!

 ---